 Not only do you become searchable in your area of expertise and location, but also, you access a variety of tools and feature opportunities on their website, social media and blog – giving you all the spotlight.
-Furthermore, you are able to apply to multiple remote jobs through the innovative service Branded Stock, and expand your client base.
+Furthermore, as remote jobs have become increasingly popular, with Cherrydeck you are able to apply to multiple remote photography assignments through the innovative service Branded Stock, and expand your client base.

 Reap the rewards

 Photography can make for an exciting and fulfilling career.
 But you can’t depend on your skills alone if you want to make it as a professional.
 By marketing yourself in the right way, you’ll be able to sustain a career in photography.

 Jenna Bunnell – Senior Manager, Content Marketing, Dialpad